BOOKING CONDITIONS

 9 Post Departure Changes

-9.1 If we are unable to provide a significant proportion of the holiday services that you have booked with us after your departure, we will, where possible, make alternative arrangements for you at no extra charge and if appropriate in all the circumstances we will pay you reasonable compensation.
+9.1 If we are unable to provide a significant proportion of the holiday services that you have booked with us after your departure, we will, where possible, make alternative arrangements for you at no extra charge.

 9.2 Please note that for travel booked with AmaWaterways a change in the time of your departure or return flight by 12 hours or less or a change of your UK departure airport between London airports are not regarded as major changes.